logzio/logzio-log4j2-appender/README.md

 ```

 ### Release notes
+ - 1.0.8
+   - added `compressRequests` parameter to enable gzip compression of the logs before they are sent.
  - 1.0.6 - 1.0.7
    - fix issue: [Guava and logzio.sender libraries are shaded but still a dependency](https://github.com/logzio/logzio-log4j2-appender/issues/15)
  - 1.0.5